Meet Our Camp Staff

 Halkett returned to the Spartans, his alma mater, 17 years after completing his playing career at Upstate, then-USC Spartanburg, in 1995.
 He had a tremendous collegiate playing career and was inducted into the Upstate Athletics Hall of Fame in 2005.
 He earned first team All-America honors in 1994 and 1995 and was a four-time All-South Region and All-Conference selection.
 While Halkett was a standout on the playing field, he was also an outstanding student.
 He was awarded...more

-Shane Calvert has been a member of the RLSA staff for over 10 yeras.
-He is currently the Assistant coach for the Wofford College Men's team.
+Shane Calvert has been a member of the RLSA staff for over 10 years.
+He is currently the Head Men's Coach at Lees-McRae.
+He is a former assistant coach for the Wofford College Men's team.
 Prior to joining the Terriers in February 2015, Shane spent one season as an assistant at Clemson University.
 He helped lead the Tigers to the 2014 ACC Championship and a trip to the NCAA National Tournament.
 Calvert holds both the NSCAA Advanced National Diploma and the National Goalkeeping Diploma.more

 Coach Mike Nance has been working with RLSA since 1989.
 He played high school and club soccer in Georgia and was a member of the Hotspur 1974 U-19 which made the national semi-finals under legendary coach Scottie O’Neill.
 He coached Druid Hills High School (Atlanta) boys for 21 years and wining over 200 games.
 He was the Alpharetta High School Boys’ Head Coach from 2004-2009 before taking a break from coaching while his daughter Renee was playing for the Raiders Women’s soccer team (Ga.
 Southern 2016).
 In 2013 he became Womens’ Soccer Assistant Coach and Women’s Head Coach in 2014.more